Stewart Menzies: Early life, family

 Stewart Graham Menzies was born in England in 1890 into a wealthy family as the second son of John Graham Menzies and Susannah West Wilson, daughter of ship-owner Arthur Wilson of Tranby Croft.
 His grandfather, Graham Menzies, was a whisky distiller who helped establish a cartel and made huge profits.
 His parents became friends of King Edward VII.
-Menzies was a nephew of Robert Stewart Menzies.
+Menzies was a nephew of Scottish Liberal Party politician and member of the House of Commons Robert Stewart Menzies.
 But Menzies' father was dissolute, never established a worthwhile career, and wasted his share of the family fortune; he died of tuberculosis in 1911 in his early 50s, leaving only a minimal estate.

 Menzies was educated at Eton College, becoming president of the student society Pop, and left in 1909.
 He excelled in sports, hunting and cross-country running.
 He won prizes for his studies of languages, and was considered an all-around excellent student.

 Early military career

 Life Guards

-From Eton he joined the Grenadier Guards as a Second Lieutenant.
+From Eton he joined the Grenadier Guards as a second lieutenant.
 After a year with this regiment, he transferred to the Second Life Guards.
-He was promoted to Lieutenant and appointed Adjutant by 1913.
+He was promoted to lieutenant and appointed adjutant by 1913.